-Nishant John aka VJ Zombie is a Maine-based Visual artist, Stage Designer & Content Creator from Madras, India.
-He has collaborated with musicians from India and around the world over the last decade and has curated live visuals for artists like Fourtet, Skrillex, Shigeto, Dorian Concept, Shpongle, HVOB, DJ Koze, Mumdance, BLOT, Peter Cat Recording Company and Pentagram.
+VJ Zombie is a Boston based Visual artist, Stage Designer & Content Creator from Madras, India.
+Collaborating with musicians from India and around the world over the last decade, he has curated live visuals for artists like Fourtet, Skrillex, Shigeto, Dorian Concept, Shpongle, HVOB, DJ Koze, Mumdance, BLOT, Peter Cat Recording Company and Pentagram.

 In 2014, he was one of the visual artists selected by Berlin-based design collective Pfadfinderei to be a part of the Border Movement Video Lab that took place in Colombo, Sri Lanka.
 Working with five artists from Southeast Asia, the Video Lab culminated in the conversion a neglected cinema theatre into an audio-visual club experience with multiple projection, and light installations.
 Apart from VJing and creating live visuals for music, he also uses custom built LED strip fixtures for live performance and creates generative audio-reactive visuals.
 He showcased all of this work at recent performances in New York City and Sri Lanka.